mantidproject/mantid/dev-docs/source/DeveloperAccounts.rst

     + User will be sent an email to verify.

 - **Github**
-	- Add the username provided to the mantid-developers team at `https://github.com/organizations/mantidproject/teams <https://github.com/organizations/mantidproject/teams>`_ Jenkins.
+	- Add the username provided to the mantid-developers team at `https://github.com/organizations/mantidproject/teams <https://github.com/organizations/mantidproject/teams>`_.